chaabaj/backlog4s/README.md

 ## Goals

 1. [ ] Support All Backlog Api
-2. [ ] Modular can use any http library or json library if user want to switch For now by default we use akka-http and spray json.
+2. [ ] Modular can use any http library or json library if user want to switch.
+       For now by default we use akka-http and spray json.
        Later we will provide support for others libraries
 3. [ ] Data aggregation